EliotKhachi/publicZk/202110182306/README.md

 ---

-Makefiles don't know the difference between a conventional target and a target used as an action to carry out.
+Makefiles don't know the difference between a conventional target and a *pseudo target* that are useful for maintaining the project.
 For example, a commonly used target is shown below:
 ```mk
 clean:
 	rm -rf *.o *.bin